danstender/debian-testing-vagrantbox/README.md

 When the box is created it could be used with Vagrant.
 First, the new box has to be added:
 ```
-$ vagrant box add mydebian debian-testing-vagrant.box
+$ vagrant box add foo debian-testing-vagrant.box
 ```

-Then, `vagrant init mydebian` could be performed in a random working directory.
+Then, `vagrant init foo` could be performed in a random working directory.

 By the way, semi official Debian base boxes for Atlas are provided by the Debian Cloud Team [7].